SOFTWARE AS A SERVICE TERMS

 Method of Payment

-Payment of any Subscription Charges will be via Stripe or PayPal.
+Payment of any Subscription Charges will be via Stripe.
 Payment of the Additional Charges will be via invoice.

 LEGAL TERMS AND CONDITIONS